 Report on the Sub-Saharan African Network for TB/HIV Research Excellence's (SANTHE) COVID-19: where art and science meet project.
-The project ran in 2020 and brought scientists and young African creatives together to explore the COVID-19 infodemic
+The project, supported by the DELTAS Africa CPE Seed Fund in 2020, brought scientists and young African creatives together to explore the COVID-19 infodemic

 Published Literature: Actor-doctor partnership for theatre-based public health education